ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns the largest number of threads that have ever
-     * simultaneously been in the pool.
+     * Returns the largest number of threads that have ever simultaneously been in the pool.
-     *
-     * @return the number of threads
      */
     public int getLargestPoolSize() {
         final ReentrantLock mainLock = this.mainLock;